 While choosing the right materials for your extension is about making your home look good, you also need to think about practicality.
 Some materials are easier to maintain than others, and it’s essential to balance the two.
 For instance, while timber cladding offers a unique and natural finish, it may require more upkeep than a low-maintenance material like render or metal.

 Equally, the materials for extension should align with your overall design vision.
-Whether you want a modern minimalist extension or something that blends seamlessly with a Victorian property, the materials you choose will set the tone for the final result.
+Whether you want a modern minimalist extension or something that blends seamlessly for a Victorian house extension, the materials you choose will set the tone for the final result.
 Think about how much time and money you’re willing to invest in future maintenance, as this will influence your choice.

 Red Brick & Large Glazing Rear Extension – Trinity House